 Following the 2006 decision by the federal government to not list the Koala as ‘Vulnerable’, the Australian Koala Foundation (AKF) made the decision that in order to protect the species, we needed to have confidence in just how many Koalas remained in the wild, and where those Koalas were located.
 This resulted in Bob’s Map (named after the past chairman of the AKF); a project, based on best science, with the specific aim of estimating and monitoring the national Koala population.
-A technical outline of the process used to generate Koala estimates is available here.

 Bob's Map is the result of $15 million and 28 years of research.
 These maps simply and powerfully illustrate the dramatic impact humans have had on the landscape, and the devastating losses the land has felt since Europeans first settled in Australia.
 It’s not just the trees lost over the last 229 years, but the impacts of this habitat loss on millions of species, on our soil and water, on our climate, and on our general quality of life.
 Now, in 2018, the pressure on the Koala is even greater.